modcoretech/modcore-source/README.md

 1. Install the **modcore Extension Manager** and pin it to the Chrome extensions toolbar.
 2. Visit any extension page in the Chrome Web Store.
 3. Right-click the modcore Extension Manager icon and select **“Get CRX of this extension.”**
-4. After the CRX file is downloaded, open the Extension Source Viewer at:
+4. After the CRX file is downloaded, open modcore Source at:
    `https://modcoretech.github.io/extension-source-viewer/viewer.html`
 5. Upload the CRX file to view and explore the source code.